halcyondream/halcyondream.github.io/_posts/2023-09-19-buffer-overflow-stack-alignment.md

 # Background

 This writeup was inspired after watching [this Live Overflow video](https://www.youtube.com/watch?v=HSlhY4Uy8SA).
 It's a great walkthrough for a basic shellcode methodology.
-However, the prebuilt binary doesn't have GCC stack alignment enabled.
+However, the prebuilt binary doesn't have GCC stack alignment enabled, as evident in the disassembly at 1:40.

 If you take the same C code at the 0:30 mark, and build it yourself in Debian, you won't get the same results as-is.
 You'll have to modify the payload or the build.
 We will use that code verbatim in this walkthrough and illustrate what changes in the assembly.